Cheniere to work with natural gas producers to measure carbon emissions

 Consumers are increasingly committing to environmental targets and paying a premium to have emissions neutralized from wellhead through consumption, for which they request certification.

-Cheniere supplied last month its first carbon-neutral LNG cargo to Royal Dutch Shell Plc (RDSa.L) as part of a long-term agreement. read more
+Cheniere supplied last month its first carbon-neutral LNG cargo to Royal Dutch Shell Plc as part of a long-term agreement.

-LNG developer NextDecade Corp (NEXT.O) is working with Project Canary to certify the greenhouse gas intensity of LNG to be sold from its proposed Rio Grande plant.
-Gazprom PAO (GAZP.MM) earlier delivered its first carbon-neutral LNG shipment to Europe. read more
+LNG developer NextDecade Corp is working with Project Canary to certify the greenhouse gas intensity of LNG to be sold from its proposed Rio Grande plant.
+Gazprom PAO earlier delivered its first carbon-neutral LNG shipment to Europe.

 Ground-based, aerial and satellite monitoring technologies will be used to establish baseline emissions levels, Cheniere said.

-Aethon Energy, Ascent Resources, EQT Corp (EQT.N) and Pioneer Natural Resources Co (PXD.N) have agreed to join in an emissions monitoring program.
+Aethon Energy, Ascent Resources, EQT Corp and Pioneer Natural Resources Co have agreed to join in an emissions monitoring program.

 “Collaboration with our natural gas suppliers is a key component of Cheniere’s focus on quantifying and improving environmental performance,” said Cheniere CEO Jack Fusco.